 What Is an Anonymous Proxy and How It Works?

 These proxies hide your IP, offering varying anonymity levels for safe web browsing.
-From bypassing geo-restrictions to secure data mining, learn how elite proxies provide the ultimate cover, while free options might risk security.
+From incredible privacy to secure data mining, learn how elite proxies provide the ultimate cover, while free options might risk security.

 When you think about what proxies are really good at, the first thing that jumps out is online safety.
 It's kind of a no-brainer that this is also what sets anonymous proxies apart.
 Just like a bunch of other proxy servers out there, they're the go-between for you and any web server you're reaching out to.
 But, here's a little nugget you might not have stumbled upon yet: not all proxies are created equal when it comes to how incognito they keep you.